binyamdawit/Nft-Market/README.md

 ![NFT Marketplace](https://i.ibb.co/X5kYdvB/image.png)

 ## Introduction
-<p>A modern NFT Marketplace iOS and Android built on React Native.</p>
+<p>In this repo I showcase the NFT marketplace for iOS and Android application.
+Following a link towards the project</p>